eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-dev-lifecycle.md

 ```

 # Stop
-You can stop a custom assembly using the `stop` command of the `archetype` command or the CLI:
+You can stop a custom assembly with the CLI's `stop` command or with `archetype stop`:
 ```
 docker run -it --rm
   -v /var/run/docker.sock:/var/run/docker.sock